 The only thing worse than dealing with a clogged toilet is being the one who has a toilet in someone else’s home.
 Talk about embarrassing.
 It’s important to note that toilets can easily get clogged.
 Therefore, avoid flushing items such as hair, paper towels, disposable diapers, feminine products, cat litter, and other materials that can obstruct your pipes.
 Fortunately, it’s one of the easier plumbing problems to fix—usually a plunger will get things flowing again (so be sure to keep one in every bathroom).
 But sometimes you have to deal with a clog that is much worse and that may require a call to your plumber.

-Holidays are Public Enemy # 1 to a garbage disposal.
+Holidays are Public Enemy # 1 to garbage disposals.
 Why?
 It’s simple really, we put the wrong things down them and then they stop working, break a blade, or get clogged.
-To prevent damage to your disposal, learn what you should not put down it such as leftover mashed potatoes, pasta, rice, grease, potato or carrot peelings, coffee grounds, egg shells and bones.
+To prevent damage to your disposal, learn what you should not put down it such as leftover mashed potatoes, pasta, rice, grease, potato or carrot peelings, coffee grounds, egg shells, and bones.
 Your best bet is to make good use of the kitchen trash bin.

 It is easy to run out of hot water when you are fixing a large meal and have a house full of people.
 Keep morning showers short and don’t run hot water in the kitchen when it is not required.
-It is a good idea to be smart about when you run you dishwasher, do so after other hot water needs have been addressed.
+It is a good idea to be smart about when you run your dishwasher, do so after other hot water needs have been addressed.
 You may not have enough capacity to handle large gatherings and may need a bigger water heater.